CoFlows/CoFlows-Workflow/README.md

-# CoFlows Documentation Samples
+# CoFlows Workspace

+This repo is a sample showing to structure and create a [**CoFlows**](https://github.com/QuantApp/CoFlows-CE) workspace.
+Projects in CoFlows are called Workspaces.
+They contain the logic that defines the Web APIs and scheduled / reactive processes together with the definition of the entire environment including Nuget, Jar and Pip packages that the Workspace depends on.

-**CoFlows CE (Community Edition)** is a polyglot runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
+[**CoFlows CE (Community Edition)**](https://github.com/QuantApp/CoFlows-CE) is a polyglot runtime that simplifies the development, hosting and deployment of powerful data-centric workflows. **CoFlows** enables developers to create rich **Web-APIs** with almost **zero boiler plate** and scheduled / reactive processes through a range of languages including CoreCLR (C#, F# and VB), JVM (Java and Scala), Python and Javascript.
 Furthermore, functions written in any of these languages can call each other within the same process with **full interop**.

 A number of APIs are available for developers to use but a notable one is the **M** set which is a **NoSQL persistent and distributed list** in the **QuantApp.Kernel** environment.
 For more information please see [M](Files/docs/M.md "M").